The Bankrate promise

 Setting aside additional funds could also provide peace of mind for anyone during hard times such as a pandemic or a recession.

-When it comes time to start stashing money away for your emergency fund, look for a high-yield savings account with few or no fees.
+When it comes time to start putting money into an emergency fund, look for a high-yield savings account with few or no fees.
 High-yield savings accounts are liquid, which means you can quickly access your money when it’s needed.

 “While it’s great to earn interest on your emergency fund, your primary goal should be to keep the money safe and liquid,” says Scott Schleicher, a financial planning specialist group manager and senior financial advisor at Personal Capital.
 “Some accounts will have withdrawal limits, restrictions or even hidden bank fees, so just make sure you’re aware of that before moving your money.”